-was split as follows: 13.3% of the Bitcoin volume was on itBit, 21.2% of the Bitcoin volume was on Kraken, 28.4% of the Bitcoin volume was on Bitstamp and 37.1% of the Bitcoin volume was on Coinbase.29 The Constituent Platforms also show a substantially similar degree of price volatility, with the standard deviation of the difference of 4:00 p.m.
-London time exchange prices from the CME CF BRR being 1.12-1.13%.30 When the 4:00 p.m.
-London time snapshot prices do deviate from the CME CF BRR, they are generally in the same direction (occurring 87.4% of the time).31 The Sponsor maintains that the foregoing data also supports the conclusion that robust arbitrage trading and liquidity provision occurs among the Constituent Platforms.
+The Sponsor found that price discovery is substantially similar among each of the Constituent Platforms.34 As shown in the chart included as Exhibit 3B to this proposed rule change, none of the Constituent Platforms exhibit a statistically significant average difference from the CME CF BRR.
+During the 3:00 p.m. to 4:00 p.m.
+London time CME CF BRR observation window, volume of Bitcoin trading among the five Constituent Platforms was split as follows: 10.7% was on Gemini, 11.9% of was on itBit, 18.9% was on Kraken, 25.4% was on Bitstamp and 33.1% was on Coinbase.35 The Constituent Platforms also show a substantially similar degree of price volatility, with the standard deviation of the difference of 4:00 p.m.
+London time exchange prices from the CME CF BRR being 1.12-1.13%.36 When the 4:00 p.m.
+London time snapshot prices do deviate from the CME CF BRR, they are generally in the same direction (occurring 86.5% of the time).37 The Sponsor maintains that the foregoing data also supports the conclusion that robust arbitrage trading and liquidity provision occurs among the Constituent Platforms.

-An independent examination of the methodology (Paine & Knottenbelt) of the CME CF BRR, supports the Sponsor's assertion that the CME CF BRR is not susceptible to manipulation.32 The use of a volumeweighted average median price determined over twelve five-minute windows in a specific 60-minute period over any Constituent Platform makes any attempt to manipulate the CME CF BRR unlikely.
+An independent examination of the methodology (Paine & Knottenbelt) of the CME CF BRR, supports the Sponsor's assertion that the CME CF BRR is not susceptible to manipulation.38 The use of a volumeweighted average median price determined over twelve five-minute windows in a specific 60-minute period over any Constituent Platform makes any attempt to manipulate the CME CF BRR unlikely.
 Further, the capital necessary to maintain a significant presence on any Constituent Platform makes manipulation of the CME CF BRR unlikely.
 The linkage between the Bitcoin markets and the presence of arbitrageurs (as evidenced in the data set forth above) in those markets means that the manipulation of the price of Bitcoin on any Constituent Platform would likely require overcoming the liquidity supply of such arbitrageurs who are potentially eliminating any cross-market pricing differences.